Stupeflix/stupeflix-sxml-doc/docs/language.rst

   <text type="legend">Here is the text to be displayed</text>

 Here is the list of available text effects : :doc:`tutorial/04_text_effects`.
-And here are demos of available the fonts : https://developer.stupeflix.com/library/?q=fonts%20is_featured%3ATrue
+And here is the `list of available fonts <https://developer.stupeflix.com/library/?q=fonts%20is_featured%3ATrue>`_.

 Audio
 -----